-Ken worked with Senator Ken Donnelly, Transportation Secretary Stephanie Pollack and Governor Baker to access $800,000 from the Federal Highway Administration to fund improvements to the intersection of Route 128 and U.S. Route 3.
+Ken worked with Senator Cindy Friedman and before that Ken Donnelly, to access $800,000 from the Federal Highway Administration to fund improvements to the intersection of Route 128 and U.S. Route 3.
 He continues to work to improve the traffic flow on Cambridge Street in Burlington and Great Road in Bedford.
-This project was completed in the summer of 2018.
 He was honored by The Middlesex 3 Coalition with its 2014 Economic Development Advocate Award:

 “When it comes to addressing traffic concerns in our area, nobody has worked harder,” said Bob Buckley, who is also on the board of Middlesex 3, a group of business and municipal leaders.
 “He realized early on that addressing our traffic problems required a regional approach.
 For four years Rep. Gordon comes to almost all our meetings, and pitches right in.
 We can count on him to follow through.”

-Ken partnered with The Burlington Area Chamber of Commerce, which has honored him with its 2014 Partners in Prosperity Award for his work bringing new businesses to Burlington, thereby creating new jobs:
+Ken partnered with The Burlington Area Chamber of Commerce, which has honored him with its Partners in Prosperity Award, and the Bedford Area Chamber of Commerce, which honored him with its Diversity Award for his work bringing new businesses to Burlington, thereby creating new jobs:

 “When our restaurants needed help with transportation so they could fill job openings, I turned to Rep. Gordon for help” said Burlington Chamber of Commerce President Rick Parker.
 “He came to our meetings and got to work advocating for funding for employee shuttles.
 His legislation will make life easier for working people, but he consults with small businesses to make sure it does not overburden our employers.
 His approach is fair and data driven.
 We appreciate his reliability.”

-Three times, at the instruction of their respective Town Meeting, Ken steered Burlington’s and Bedford’s requests for additional liquor licenses through the legislature, overcoming opposition in each case by drafting language that satisfied all parties, or convincing them to support Town Meeting’s intent.
-The new licenses helped Burlington welcome several new restaurants in the past six years and will help Bedford offer new restaurant choices to its residents.
+Three times, at the instruction of their respective Town Meeting, Ken steered Burlington’s and Bedford’s requests for additional liquor licenses through the legislature, overcoming opposition in each case by drafting language that satisfied all parties, or convincing legislators to support Town Meeting’s intent.
+The new licenses helped Burlington and Bedford welcome several new restaurants for its residents and employees.

-Ken won increased state aid and school funding for Burlington, Bedford and Wilmington.
+Ken won increased state aid and school funding for Burlington and Bedford each year of his term.

 Ken worked with Sen. Mike Barrett to win permanent funding of more than half a million dollars annually to reimburse Bedford for the education of children of military families at Hanscom Air Force Base.